 I wanted to be my own boss, make my rules and take control of my life.

 Unlike Georgina and Michelle, Burr was much more public about her work.
 “I didn’t really hold back.
 When I did an interview for MTL blog, I posted it to my Facebook… And now it’s not a secret and I’m quite comfortable talking about it.”
 When asked about students in the Montreal sex work industry, Burr said, “I understand the appeal of it.
 It’s good money and something that comes natural to humans.
 So I can assume a small percentage [of students] has or is doing some form of sex work.
 Even I, being a cam model, plan on going back to school with the money I’ve made from camming.”

-A SACoMSS volunteer who wishes to remain anonymous told The Bull & Bear that the organization’s sex-positive, pro-sex worker mandate is especially important because, “[it] means you believe in and commit to respecting and protecting your community members who decide to, or have to, do sex work.
+An anonymous volunteer at a local centre for survivors of sexual violence told The Bull & Bear that the organization’s sex-positive, pro-sex worker mandate is especially important because, “[it] means you believe in and commit to respecting and protecting your community members who decide to, or have to, do sex work.
 It means you commit to listening to their voices and needs, to empowering them and respecting their autonomy all while offering support and education-based services that minimize risk and maximize respect.”
 Organizations with this type of mandate are rare, and sugar babies and other sex workers on campus continue to lack an outlet through which they can support one another.
 This, coupled with the isolating nature of an online space that prohibits their interaction, means sugar babies continue to lack the means to find a community.